-While it is true that tourism in Saudi Arabia was little fomented in the past, the region is now attracting more and more tourists from all over the world.
+The region is now attracting more and more tourists from all over the world.
 Indeed, the country has recently formalized its opening to the rest of the world by implementing an eVisa system, thus facilitating the entry of foreigners for tourist purposes.
 You can easily apply for the Saudi Arabia visa online with the help of Visagov.

-Saudi Arabia is not yet high on the list of the best travel destinations, but it is only a matter of time.

 To ensure you have all the information you need for your next adventure, this guide will explain everything you need to know about the things to do in Saudi Arabia.

 This commercial port located on the Red Sea offers the possibility to carry out a wide range of tourist and cultural activities.
 It is also the gateway to Mecca and Medina for the two million Muslims who make the pilgrimage every year.